 Brainstorm your vision.

 Most people enjoy the process of gathering ideas, and they are everywhere: online, in print magazines in showrooms, home stores and designer boutiques.
 The door often becomes a showpiece in garage door conversions, because it is in a position to make a statement.
 What are good door choices?

 Glass.
 By far the most popular option, glass garage doors help open up the space, add light and give you more access to scenery.

 Wood.
 A classic choice, wood provides charm.
 Wood doors often feature design details and styling that create ambiance.

 Aluminum.
 Lightweight and inexpensive, aluminum doors can be fashioned for almost style.

 Depending on how extensive the renovation is, you may be knocking down and/or moving walls, adding or moving plumbing and electrical wiring.
 You need to be sure that weight is adequately supported and distributed, whether you are considering changes to the number or size of windows or trusses propping up a room/attic above the garage.

-It is wise to meet with specialists, including general contractors, architects and structural engineers, to gather information, sketch out a plan and define time frame.
+It is wise to meet with specialists, including general contractors, architects, and structural engineers, to gather information, sketch out a plan and define a time frame.
 The job may require more intensive work than you realized.
 It’s common to: